Sega Mega Drive

 |

-In 1988, Sega introduced their fifth home console to the Japanese market as the successor to the extremely popular Sega Master System.
+On October 29th 1988 Sega introduced their fifth home console to the Japanese market as the successor to the extremely popular Sega Master System.
 Named the "Mega Drive" (to represent superiority and speed).
-In 1989, it was released in the US, with the marketing name "Sega Genesis" (as there were trademark issues with the use of the term "Mega Drive" over there).
+On 14th August 1989 it was released in the US, with the marketing name "Sega Genesis" (as there were trademark issues with the use of the term "Mega Drive" over there).

 The Mega Drive is still reknowned for being Sega's most successful home games console.
 Famous for introducing the world to games characters including Sonic the Hedgehog (in 1991), a number of games have been re-released in various forms for newer consoles.
 In 2009, IGN named the Mega Drive as the 5th greatest video game console out of 25 competitors.